CiganOliviu/wedding_invitation/README.md

 about where is the guest place, at what table and how the table looks like.
 This information is again introduced manually by the administrator.

-This is what the guest will see
+This is what the guest will see after a positive answer is sent.

 ![Website main page](wedding_documentation/picture_6.png)